luisivan/aragon-trust/README.md

 | Agent | Execute action | Voting (HOLD)  | Voting (HOLD)      |
 | Agent | Execute action | Voting (HEIRS) | Voting (HOLD)      |

+*TODO: Assign permissions to multisig to burn tokens on the DAO, in case a key is compromised.
+And also to add tokens, in case keys get lost.*

 # Threat model

-- The 2 multisig keys cannot get lost or stolen at the same time
+- The two multisig keys cannot get lost or stolen at the same time
 - The DAO cannot break while also one multisig key gets lost or stolen
+- Always initiate transactions to the multisig with the warm key and confirm with the DAO.
+Otherwise, attackers can predict that the vote will take one week and go to you the exact moment that you would need to sign the confirmation with the warm key
+- One of the hot keys in the DAO needs to be mild (and not hot or warm) so it takes you some effort to sign with it, in order to [prevent wrench attacks](https://xkcd.com/538/)
+- If one of the keys in the DAO gets stolen, you should immediatly burn its token by using the multisig
 - The beneficiary needs to revoke the *Execute action* permission from the heirs if they create a vote when the beneficiary is still alive
 - The warm key needs to be transmitted to the heirs in some way.
 You can even pre-sign a transaction that moves the funds to another address (e.g. a DAO composed of the people of your choice) and send your heirs a [Shamir Secret](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) that they can put together to execute that transfer
-- Always initiate transactions to the multisig with the warm key and confirm with the DAO.
-Otherwise, attackers can predict that the vote will take one week and go to you the exact moment that you would need to sign the confirmation with the warm key
-- One of the hot keys in the DAO needs to be mild (and not hot or warm) so it takes you some effort to sign with it, in order to [prevent wrench attacks](https://xkcd.com/538/)

 # Creating a new Aragon Trust